 Select Open with and click Notepad from the options.

 Step 5: You’ll see a bunch of codes written in the Notepad file.
 This is your CA bundle.

 Step 6: Copy the entire content of the file, including —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—–, and paste it in the Certificate Authority Bundle: (CABUNDLE) field on your server.

 How to Create a CA Bundle CRT For Other SSL Certificate Brands

-If you have an SSL certificate from the brands other than the ones specified in the above section, you have to create your own CA bundle manually.
-What it means that you must combine all the codes of the root certificate and intermediate certificates to make a master file.
+If you have an SSL certificate from brands other than the ones specified in the above section, you have to create your own CA bundle manually.
+What it means is that you must combine all the codes of the root certificate and intermediate certificates to make a master file.
 This master file will serve as your CA bundle.